time-link/timelink-docs/docs/3_Reference/3.3_Source_database_mappings/How Source-Database mappings work.md

 The determination of the database class `a_class` associated with a group `a_group` is based on the following reasoning:

 1. In the mappings configuration there is a clause `mapping a_agroup to class a_class`
-2. if not there is a clause `mapping s_agroup to class a_class`  and `s_group` can be found in the `source` parameter of `a_group`, recursively.
+2. if not, there is a clause `mapping s_agroup to class a_class`  and `s_group` can be found in the `source` parameter of `a_group`, recursively.
 In other words `a_group` descends from `s_group` .

 > [!NOTE] Mapping of Group to Class depends on local mappings and structure files
-> Since it is possible that different Kleio files are processed with specific structure files associated, and in the future also different mappings file, and since several Kleio files can feed a single database, it is possible that groups with the same name will map diferently to database tables.
+> Since it is possible that different Kleio files are processed with specific structure files associated, and in the future also different mappings file, and since several Kleio files can feed a single database, it is possible that groups with the same name will map diferently to database tables in a single database.

 #### Mapping of element to columns in tables